- View Offline

-(Music playing.)
-Hi!
-I'm Bill Weinman and welcome to CSS Positioning Best Practices.
-In this course I'll show you how to use CSS positioning techniques instead of HTML tables to layout a webpage.
-The first part of this course is a brief review of CSS so that we have a good starting point.
+(upbeat music) - [Voiceover] Hi, I'm Bill Weinman and welcome to CSS Positioning: Best Practices.
+In this course, I'll show you how to use CSS Positioning techniques instead of HTML tables to layout a webpage.
+The first part of this course is a brief review of CSS, so that we have a good starting point.
 Then we'll discuss the different techniques used to position objects in a webpage using CSS instead of tables.
-The second part is a case study where we'll go through the process of creating a real website using CSS for all the formatting and positioning.
+The second part is a case study where we will go through the process of creating a real website using CSS for all the formatting and positioning.

-If you are a Web designer or a coder working with HTML or XHTML and CSS, either directly or with a WYSIWYG editor, the techniques and practices you will see in this title will significantly improve your workflow.
-I have been a working programmer for over 25 years and have been working in the Web domain since the web began emerging in the early 90s.
+If you're a web designer or a coder working with HTML or XHTML and CSS, either directly or with a WYSIWYG editor, the techniques and practices you'll see in this title will significantly improve your workflow.
+I've been a working programmer for over 25 years and have been working in the web domain since the web began emerging in the early 90's.
 I use these techniques and practices in my own work and I'm excited to share these insights with you now.
-So let's get started with CSS Positioning Best Practices.
+So, let's get started with CSS Positioning: Best Practices.